tpm2dev/tpm.dev.tutorials/Intro/README.md

  - immutability of object public areas
  - key hierarchies
  - key wrapping
+ - restricted cryptographic keys
  - limited resources
-    - tickets
-    - resource management
- - sessions
- - authorization
+ - sessions and authorization
-    - restricted cryptographic keys
-    - policies
- - other object types
-    - non-volatile (NV) indexes
+ - other object types, mainly non-volatile (NV) indexes
  - attestation

-We'll assume reader familiarity with cryptography so we need not explain it.
+We'll assume reader familiarity with the basics of cryptography -- the basics of cryptographic primitives as interfaces, but not their internals.
+E.g., hash functions, symmetric encryption, asymmetric encryption, and digital signatures.

 Authorization is the most important aspect of a TPM, since that's ultimately what it exists for: to authorize a system or application to